Join The Conversation

-Liquid Shot delivers a usable amount of fast-acting carbs and an optimal electrolyte dose in a convenient package that’s easy to use (tastes great, less filling!).
-It empties from the stomach FAST, gets absorbed into the bloodstream almost instantaneously, and delivers more energy-producing glucose molecules into cells.
+Liquid Shot delivers an immediately usable amount of fast-acting carbs and an optimal electrolyte dose in a convenient package that’s easy to ingest (tastes great, less filling!).
+It empties from the stomach fast, gets absorbed into the bloodstream almost instantaneously, and delivers more energy-producing glucose molecules to working muscles.
 Every ingredient was chosen to meet this end, so it gives athletes the quick energy they need when they need it most.

 With new fueling tech, there’s no reason you should have to wait 5-10 minutes for something to kick in.
 With Liquid Shot, you don’t have to.

-One immediate difference you’ll notice with Liquid Shot compared to gels is that it’s not a thick, viscous sludge.
-It’s not really a “gel” at all – it’s a ready-to-drink shot of liquid fuel – hence the name, which hints at our design intentions.
+One immediate difference you’ll notice with Liquid Shot compared to traditional gels is that it’s not a thick, viscous sludge.
+In fact, it’s not really a “gel” at all – it’s a ready-to-drink shot of liquid fuel – hence the name, which hints at our design intentions.

-Traditional gels are thick and viscous, because they contain thickening agents.
-True to their nature, those thickeners gum-up the digestion and stomach-emptying processes.
+Traditional gels are thick and viscous because they contain thickening agents.
+True to their nature, those thickeners can gum-up the digestion and stomach-emptying processes.

 Ultimately, this is what Liquid Shot is for: fast energy that helps you endure when others are falling apart.